 You can also get in touch with breed organizations where you can find more information about the Brussels Griffon.

 - Some Brussels Griffons can be greedy eaters while others are picky.
 It’s best to measure their food and give several small meals throughout the day.

 - They can be stubborn and difficult to train.
 Just be patient and consistent with your training.

 - They’ll bark enthusiastically at every sound, making them good watchdogs but sometimes noisy housemates.
 Teaching them the “quiet” command is recommended.

 “Monkey face” is a term often used to describe the appealing Brussels Griffon.
 This dog has an intelligent and animated look that’s almost human.

 In the USA, there are two types of Brussels Griffons: The rough-coated Griffon and the smooth-coated Griffon called the Petit Brabancon.

-In its native Belgium, there are three types of Brussels Griffon: the Petit Brabancon, which has a smooth coat, the Brussels Griffon, which has a rough red coat, and the Belgian Griffon, which has a rough coat that can be any color except red.
+In its native Belgium, there are three types of Brussels Griffon: the Petit Brabancon, which has a smooth coat, the Brussels Griffon, which has a rough red coat, and the Belgian Griffon, which has a rough coat that can be any colour except red.